 The bacterial cell wall is made up of peptidoglycan (murein), which is a polymer of sugars, alternating N-acetylglucosamine (NAG) linked to N-acetylmuramic acid (NAM) and amino acids peptide chain.
 Change in the configuration of the polymer and its thickness is responsible for the varied morphology and shape of a bacteria cell.

 - Spiral bacteria

 - Comma shaped- Vibrio

 Cocci can be single or multiple in a group of 2, 4, 8, etc. Cocci can be round, oval or elongated or bean-shaped.

-- The cells remain attached after cell division.
+- The cells do not separate after cell division.
 The plane of cell division changes the shape of the bacteria

-Based on the arrangement of cells cocci are subdivided into various subtypes:
+According to the arrangement of cells, cocci are subdivided into various subtypes:

 - Monococcus: bacteria exist as a single spherical cell

 - Diplococcus: Cells are arranged in pairs after cell division.Examples of diplococcus bacteria are: